ckeditor/ckeditor4-docs/docs/guide/dev/features/fullpage/README.md

 ## Full Page Editing Demo

-See the {@linksdk fullpage working "Full Page Editing with Document Properties Plugin" sample} that showcases using CKEditor to work on a complete HTML page and to setup some document metadata.
+See the {@linkexample fullpage working "Full Page Editing with Document Properties Plugin" sample} that showcases using CKEditor to work on a complete HTML page and to setup some document metadata.

 ## Related Features